 Talk to our lettings team and let them know exactly what type of property you are looking for; we manage an extensive range across the region with lots of properties to choose from, we'll help you find your ideal home.
 Once you've found a rental property you like, book a viewing as early as possible.
 There is high demand for properties in the rental market and if you find a property that's 'got your name' on it, it's best to move fast to secure it.
 Contact us and we'll arrange a convenient viewing for you.

 Application of property

-Once you have found a suitable property, it's time to apply for the home along with an administration/holding fee.
+Once you have found a suitable property, it's time to apply for the home along with a holding deposit equivalent to one week of the monthly rental amount.
 The landlord will need to know who will be living at the home, a proposed moving in date, the length of the tenancy and any other requirements you may have.

 It's the landlords decision whether to accept your application or not.
 A landlord will review all elements of your application so it's crucial that everything is put forward at this stage.
 Please note that if you intend to keep pets at the property you must declare this as part of your offer.
 Any changes or requests made once your application has been accepted may not be considered, or may be rejected outright.

 Once we have successfully agreed terms with the landlord, it's time to take you through the credit checks.
 It is our responsibility to ensure you are suitable tenant and are able to proceed with the agreement.
 As part of this process you may be required to provide the following:

 - Previous landlord details for any properties rented in the past three years

 - Confirmation of earning, making sure you meet the criteria

 - Employment details

 - Evidence of the past three years' account if self-employed